Ying Miao: Early life and education

-Miao Ying is the first generation of Chinese contemporary artists who grew up with the internet, one-child policy, Chinese economic reform and educated in both the East and West.
+Miao Ying is the first generation of Chinese contemporary artists who grew up with the internet, one-child policy, reform and opening up and educated in both the East and West.
 She grow up in Shanghai, graduated in 2007 with a Bachelor in Fine Arts degree from the China National Academy of Fine Art's New Media Art department in Hangzhou, China, and earned a Master in Fine Arts degree in Electronic Integrated Arts from Alfred University, a statutory college of the State University of New York in 2009.

 In order to get into a good art school in China, Miao Ying was classically trained in Russian style Socialist realism paintings and drawings since childhood.
 After her foundation year in collage, she gave up the opportunity of going to the oil painting department and chose New Media Art.
 The New Media Art department at CAA is the first new media art department in China, Miao Ying was in the premier class.
 It covers a wide range of disciplines from contemporary art history, photography, video art, 3-D animation to programming.
 Miao Ying studied with Chinese avant-garde pioneers, including Zhang Peili 张培力 and Geng Jianyi 耿建翌 among others.
 At graduation, Miao Ying earned salutatorian status, allowing her automatic induction to the Masters program, however decided to attend graduate school in the United States.